Saturday, June 9, 2018

 ?

-This part of the games last stages is about as far as I managed
+This part of the games last stages is about as far as I managed to get back in the early 1990s |

 So, here we are in 2012, 21 years after I first played the game, probably 20 years after I last played it (I ended up swapping it for ToeJam and Earl a year or two after getting it), and its time to see if I can grow to enjoy Fantasia again.
 And heres my experience from Day One.